Arun Auditto: Submarine Arm

 In 1962, the Government of India approved the proposal of building the submarine arm and the first officers were selected for training.
 A large number of officers and sailors volunteered to join the submarine arm.
 In February 1962, Auditto was one of four officers selected to attend HMS Dolphin, the home of the Royal Navy Submarine Service.
 After completing the year-long course, Auditto returned to India and was appointed TAS officer of the Blackwood-class frigate INS Khukri (F149).
 He was subsequently posted as an instructor to the TAS school in Cochin.

 In September 1965, India signed an agreement to acquire four submarines and a Submarine tender among other ships.
 INS Kalvari (S23) was the first submarine to be inducted into the Indian Navy in December 1967.
 Auditto underwent training in Russian language and oversaw training of the crew of the second submarine INS Khanderi.
 He was appointed the commissioning executive officer of Khanderi, commanded by Commander M. N. Vasudeva.
 Khanderi sailed from Riga and reached India after rounding the Cape of Good Hope.
 In December 1969, the fourth submarine was to be commissioned in Riga.
 Auditto was promoted to the rank of Commander and appointed the commissioning commanding officer of INS Kursura (S20).
 Kursura was commissioned on 18 December 1969 and embarked on her maiden voyage from Balrisk on 20 February 1970.
-During her homecoming voyage, which lasted from February to April 1970, she visited Göteborg, La Coruña, Takoradi and Mauritius.
+During her homecoming voyage, which lasted from February to April 1970, she visited Gothenburg, La Coruña, Takoradi and Mauritius.